 The Manual on Uniform Traffic Control Devices (MUTCD) provides guidelines and procedures concerning a number of topics including, but not limited to, traffic signs, traffic signals, and pavement markings.
 The MUTCD has been officially adopted by the City of Norman.
 Click here to be directed to the website containing the current edition of the MUTCD.

-The Traffic Division operates and maintains an estimated 140 traffic and pedestrian signals, 30,000 traffic control signs, and over 200 parking meters.
+The Traffic Division operates and maintains more than 140 traffic and pedestrian signals, 30,000 traffic control signs, and over 200 parking meters.
 In addition, the Division maintains pavement markings on approximately 200 miles of City streets.

 The Traffic Division is also responsible for the collection of traffic data and the evaluation of traffic control needs at intersections and along roadways.
 To view the average daily traffic count map for the City of Norman, click on one of the links below.